To troubleshoot your Jet codes, please follow the Audit steps below. Further troubleshooting information is at the bottom of this article.

 This will load up the diagnostics tab on your screen.
 Select the 4th tab along, called Network.

 Step 3 - Click the icon for the Google Tag Assistant and select Record.
-Once the recording success screen shows, you can click out of this box.

 Step 4 - Type the domain you are conducting the audit on into the search bar and hit Enter.